Frequently asked questions about our courses

 Each of our courses is accredited by Cardiff Metropolitan University (UWIC), and upon successful completion of a module, the student will receive 20 HE credits.

-Students who have successfully completed three courses and obtained 60 HE credits can now apply for a certificate in Foundation Study in Photography and Digital Media issued by Cardiff Metropolitan University (UWIC).
+Students who have successfully completed three courses and obtained 60 HE credits can now apply for a Continuing Education Award: Photography and Digital Media (60 credits) issued by Cardiff Metropolitan University (UWIC).

 This can include any of the following courses